thecodingmachine/graphqlite/docs/inheritance.md

 }
 ```

-<div class="alert alert-warning">Right now, there is no way to explicitly declare a GraphQL interface using GraphQL-Controllers.
+<div class="alert alert-warning">Right now, there is no way to explicitly declare a GraphQL interface using GraphQLite.
-GraphQL-Controllers automatically declares interfaces when it sees an inheritance relationship between to classes that
+GraphQLite automatically declares interfaces when it sees an inheritance relationship between to classes that
 are GraphQL types.
 </div>